 BREATH OF FIRE

 Breath of Fire is one of the key breath techniques in Kundalini Yoga that has many benefits including cleansing the body of toxins, strengthening the nervous system, and boosting the immune system.
-Additionally, it is also sometimes used to accompany the postures in the exercise sets, providing core balance and mental focus.

 The best way to learn Breath of Fire is in class or 1 to 1 with a qualified and experienced Kundalini Yoga teacher.
 For those who are already using Breath of Fire and would like to check if you are doing it correctly and to perfect it, then follow this link to see Guru Prem Singh, a very respected and experienced Yogi, demonstrate the technique; Breath of Fire Guru Prem Singh